Thursday, May 16, 2019

 Wine Bottle Weight (Full and Empty)

-Did you ever wonder how much a bottle of wine weigh?
+Have you ever wondered how much a bottle of wine weighs?
 In kilos (kg) or pounds (lbs)?

-Well, one of my colleagues asked me this question recently, which prompted me to write this little post on the subject to transcribe my answer to him for you all, just in case you're interested.
+Well, one of my colleagues recently asked me this question, which prompted me to write this little post on the subject to transcribe my answer to him for you all, just in case you're interested.

 First, let's clarify a huge universal misconception.